KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 Engineers found a bug that caused a wrong conversion and assignment of the GSM1/ARC1 channels.

 **Next Steps:**
-In hindsight, the SW developer deeply regrets deployind new stuff on a Friday afternoon.
+In hindsight, the SW developer deeply regrets deploying new stuff on a Friday afternoon.

 ---